Location: Southwest Victoria

 We believe in Merinos.
 Our team works daily to breed the best sheep we can, provide them with a healthy environment in which to thrive, generate a sustainable economic profit, and share the genetics we produce with other, similar enterprises.

 The Merino stud is based on Bindawarra Omeo blood and was first registered after the purchase of 25 inseminated ewes from Bindawarra in 1992.
-Since then there has been a programme of AI and ET, inseminating up to 350 ewes each year, using leading Connewarran and Bindawarra sires with some Charinga, Wallaloo Park, and Willandra blood.
+Since then there has been a program of AI and ET, inseminating up to 350 ewes each year, using leading Connewarran and Bindawarra sires with some Charinga, Wallaloo Park, Willandra and Merinotech WA blood.

 Rams are sold annually at the Ballarat Merino Ram Sale, Hamilton Sheepvention and on property via helmsman auction.
 If rams remain after these sales they are sold by private selection.